 Try to find out the insurance provider's CSR.
 The claim settlement ratio of any insurance provider is their track record of paying out insurance claims made by their clients.

 Check if your assured plans have guaranteed benefits that you can purchase at extra cost - this way, you will get the benefits of assured sums as well as the guaranteed returns.

 While guaranteed returns, assured sum, and assured returns are all elements of life insurance policies and savings plans, you do not always have to buy two separate plans to avail of these benefits.
 Most policies offer both a sum assured and a guaranteed return, with the catch being that the policyholder will receive only one of the two.
 The risk you want to take on when you choose a saving plan may not always be clear at the outset, which is why you should have the necessary knowledge to choose the right plan for you.

-Guaranteed Savings Plan by Canara HSBC Oriental Bank of Commerce Life Insurance offers guaranteed benefits and the option to choose your savings horizon.
+Guaranteed Savings Plan by Canara HSBC Life Insurance offers guaranteed benefits and the option to choose your savings horizon.
 If all premiums have been paid, you will receive guaranteed benefits at maturity.
 This plan provides life cover for the entire term, where you have to pay premiums only for a limited, predetermined period.
 Nominees will be paid a guaranteed lump sum of money on the untimely demise of the policyholder, and the remaining premiums will have wavered.
 Guaranteed benefits will be paid to the nominees when the maturity date is reached.